Ink! SDK

 pnpm i @polkadot-api/sdk-ink

 Begin by generating the type definitions for your chain and contract.
-For example, using a PSP22 contract on the test Aleph Zero network:
+For example, using the starter flipper

-pnpm papi ink add ./psp22.json # Path to the .contract or .json metadata file
+pnpm papi ink add ./flipper.json # Path to the .contract or .json metadata file

 This process uses the name defined in the contract metadata to export it as a property of contracts